 This means that it becomes increasingly less logical to pop back into your hotel or Airbnb to take a break from sightseeing and that you are also in for longer travel times either on public transit or via a taxi.

 In general, the whole of Budapest is a very affordable city and it can be a refreshing respite on your budget if you’ve been visited nearby cities like Vienna.
 However, you may also find small price discrepancies on either side of the Danube.

 If you’re wondering if Buda or Pest is more affordable, it really does depend on where you are and where you go.
 For instance, some of the most expensive touristy areas in Budapest lie on the Buda side.
-For instance, the area around the Budapest Castle and Fisherman’s Bastion is home to incredibly inflated prices as these are wildly popular areas amongst tourists.
+For instance, the area around the Budapest Castle, Fisherman’s Bastion and the Citadel is home to incredibly inflated prices as these are wildly popular areas amongst tourists.

 If you’re planning on staying on the Buda side because you want a good view of the iconic Parliament building on the other side of the Danube, you’re certainly going to pay a pretty penny for that as well.

 Of course, if you stay a bit further out and in more residential areas of Buda, you can presumably save money on accommodation, however, you also do need to account for the time it may take to get to the main sites and attractions of the Hungarian capital.